 Sea Doo Tour Advice – Unrelenting Sun

 On many summer days, the sun beats down relentlessly.
 You can’t escape it on a PWC.
-You’re basically sitting in the same riding position all day, so the backs of your hands and neck can get fried if you’re not very careful.
+You’re basically sitting in the same Sea Doo riding position all day, so the backs of your hands and neck can get fried if you’re not very careful.
 So can the tops of your arms, shoulders, thighs and feet, the sides of your ankles, plus your head and ear tips .
 And remember when you’re zipping along the water in a cool and refreshing breeze, you won’t feel the burn on a Sea Doo ride until it’s far too late.

 So don’t be fooled by the PWC marketing brochures showing happy people riding around in only bathing suits and shorts.
 They’d survive for about half an hour on a hot, sunny day ride, even wearing the best sunblock.
 The solution is simple.
 Cover up with headgear, gloves, long (but quick-drying) shirt and pants, and ankle booties.
 And don’t forget the sunglasses! (see my blog, Protection Accessories for Sea Doo Tours)

 Thanks to changing conditions and unrelenting sun, you definitely need to dress differently for Sea Doo touring than you would for tooting around the cottage.
 Look for gear that’s light, fast drying, wind and waterproof, and avoid neoprene!
 For complete dressing details, check out my what to wear blogs.